-Upon cancellation, the director should take immediate steps to apply for a new builder license should they wish to continue working.
-Usually upon providing NSW Fair Trading with information surrounding the external administration’s circumstances, Fair Trading will assess and if appropriate, issue a new license to the director—albeit sometimes with restrictions on the type and value of the work that can be undertaken.
-Namely that:
+However, there is no guarantee a director will be able to obtain a new license if their previous license has been cancelled.
+NSW Fair Trading will assess the circumstances surrounding the cancellation, and if appropriate, may issue a new license to the applicant with restrictions on the type and value of work that can be undertaken, such as:

-While each state/territory has its own builders’ licensing legislation and administration, NSW Fair Trading will need to know:
+Notwithstanding this, NSW Fair Trading will need to know:

-- The events and reasons leading to the appointment of an administrator, controller or receiver.
+The events and reasons leading to the appointment of an administrator, controller or receiver.

-- Details of any steps taken by the license holder to avoid the appointment of an administrator, controller or receiver.
+Details of any steps taken by the license holder to avoid the appointment of an administrator, controller or receiver.

-- Copies of reports to creditors; report on company activities and property (ROCAP); and a current statement of affairs or balance sheet.
+Copies of reports to creditors; report on company activities and property (ROCAP); and a current statement of affairs or balance sheet.

 For more information on this or any other insolvency question, please contact your local Worrells principal.
 With 24 principals and over 100 staff across 29 locations, we’re readily accessible and here to help.